 BG and Endesa Chile are mulling arbitrations over both the supply and the sale disputes, according to Diario Financiero.

 ENAP and BG agreed to sign a new supply contract last year, but Endesa and BG didn't clinch a fresh deal.

-BG's former Chief Executive Officer Frank Chapman said last year before his retirement that the failure of efforts to reinvigorate a field in Egypt would cost the company 30,000 barrels of oil equivalent per day of lost gas output.
+BG Chief Executive Officer Frank Chapman has said the failure of efforts to reinvigorate a field in Egypt would cost the company 30,000 barrels of oil equivalent per day of lost gas output.